Fight Back When Healthcare Harms

 - Loss of enjoyment of life

-Punitive damages are rare in medical malpractice cases, but may be available if the medical professional in question acted intentionally or with particularly reckless behavior.
-These types of damages are awarded to punish the professional for outrageous negligence or the court feels as though they would be getting off lightly by only having to compensate the patient for the resulting injuries.
+Punitive damages are rare in medical malpractice cases but may be available if the medical professional in question acted intentionally or with particularly reckless behavior.
+These types of damages are awarded to punish the professional for outrageous negligence.
+The court feels they would be getting off lightly by only having to compensate the patient for the resulting injuries.

 Medical Malpractice Statute of Limitations in Florida

 Under Florida law, victims of medical malpractice have two years from the date of the incident giving rise to the claim, or two years from the time the incident is or should have been discovered with the exercise of due diligence, to file a medical malpractice claim.
 If you believe you may be entitled to file a claim, time is of the essence.
-Contact Weinstein Legal to connect with a South Florida medical malpractice lawyer and schedule a consultation to discuss the details of your claim.
+Contact Weinstein Legal to connect with an experienced medical mistake lawyer near you and schedule a consultation to discuss the details of your claim.

-With offices in Fort Lauderdale and West Palm Beach, serving all of South Florida (including Palm Beach, Broward and Miami-Dade), our legal team understands that as a victim of medical malpractice, you’ve suffered.
+With offices in Fort Lauderdale and West Palm Beach, serving all of South & Central Florida and the Treasure Coast, our medical malpractice attorney understands that you’ve suffered as a victim of a medical mistake.
 Contact us online now or call 954-845-0505 for assistance.